BaraaAlhaddar/BaraaAlhaddar/README.md

 # Hi, I'm Albaraa Alhaddar ! 👋

-Friendly, organized, and meticulous person.
-Interested in learning and working on new technologies.
-Likes to solve complex problems meticulously.
+Self-motivated, Detail-oriented, and organized fresh software developer who has a strong passion for coding with a strong ability to learn quickly and adapt to new technologies.
+Analytical and Likes to solve complex problems meticulously.
+Accountable and takes ownership seriously.
+A caring social person who wants to meet and work with new people.

 ## Contact me :